amathislab/dlc2action_annotation/README.md

 - Move video frames using the hand icon
 - Drag and zoom
 - Clicking anywhere on the bar will take you to the corresponding frame
-- If multiple animals are displayed and their keypoints have been uploaded, the animal that is being annotated is the one with the colored keypoint markers
+- If multiple animals are displayed and their key points have been uploaded, the animal that is being annotated is the one with the colored key point markers

 ## 5) Annotating videos :